sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 {{< figure src="img/night-lights.jpg" alt="Night lights" position="center" style="border-radius: 8px;" caption="I think it looks pretty good at night." captionPosition="center" >}}

-Yes, I'm aware that the rear light is basically point straight at the tire.
+Yes, I'm aware that the rear light is basically pointing straight at the tire.
 I'm working on 3D printing parts to replace the existing reflectors with mounts I can put these lights on instead.